ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 How this is done will depend on the type of the Remote Endpoint, and can also be specific to each Local Endpoint.
 A common case is when the Remote Endpoint is a DNS name, in which case it is resolved to give a set of IPv4 and IPv6 addresses representing that name.
 Some types of remote might require more complex resolution.
 Resolving the Remote Endpoint for a peer-to-peer connection might involve communication with a rendezvous server, which in turn contacts the peer to gain consent to communicate and retrieve its set of candidate locals, which are returned and form the candidate remote addresses for contacting that peer.

-Resolving the remote is not a local operation.
+Resolving the Remote Endpoint is not a local operation.
 It will involve a directory service, and can require communication with the remote to rendezvous and exchange peer addresses.
 This can expose some or all of the candidate locals to the remote.

 ### Structuring Options as a Tree